 Take the time to declutter your living space and prepare it for some nesting.
 Start by swapping out your seasonal clothes, organizing your spice rack, donating old goods, or putting effort into modifying your space.
 Arrange your home to support your relaxation & well-being, and let it be your sanctuary.
 This is the time to slow down, be easy with yourself, and wind down with the sun in an environment that nurtures you.

 Layer up, take a walk, and breathe with nature.

 The leaves are falling, the days are shorter, and death in the garden has come to remind us of the imminent cycles of nature that we are also a part of.
 When it comes to self-care in the fall, make time to enjoy this fleeting nature of the season by taking walks or exercising outdoors.
-Incorporate outdoor activities in your fall routine, and make the most of the waning daylight.
+Incorporate outdoor activities into your fall routine, and maximize the waning daylight.

 The Role of Nutrition Services in Autumn Wellness